 Additionally, SFGC’s owns and operates the Kanbar Performing Arts Center, which has become a hub for small to mid-size arts organizations in the Bay Area.
 In addition to SFGC’s own rehearsal and performance programs, the Kanbar Center provides long-term leased office space to such organizations as Chanticleer, American Bach Soloists, Opera Parallèle, and the New Century Chamber Orchestra, as well as rehearsal space for groups including the San Francisco Gay Men’s Chorus, Merola summer opera program and the San Francisco Boys Chorus.

 The SFGC also offers an Educational Engagement Program that takes the choral music experience to under-served and low-income students throughout the Bay Area.
-Creating Choral Music is in its ninth year at elementary schools in San Francisco and Oakland.
+Creating Choral Music is in its ninth year at elementary schools in San Francisco and the East Bay.